apollographql/supergraph-demo/README.md

 🚀 Server ready at http://localhost:4000/
 ```

+### Make a Federated Query

 `make demo-managed` then issues a curl request to the graph router:

 ```sh
 make query
 ```

-which issues the same query as above.
+which has the same query and response as above.

+### Clean Up

 `make demo-managed` then shuts down the graph router:

 ```sh
 make docker-down
 ```

+## Ship Faster Without Breaking Changes

+Apollo Schema Checks help ensure subgraph changes don't break the federated graph, reducing downtime and enabling teams to ship faster.

+### The Graph Router will Update In Place

 With Managed Federation you can leave graph-router running and it will
 update automatically when subgraph changes are published and they successfully